iambrainstorming/opinionated_observer/src/economics/pollution-and-employment.md

 Meanwhile, some of the arguments made:
 - Polluting industries left the West due to strict environmental laws.
 - China became the “factory of the world”—and choked under its own smog.
 (It later acted.)
-- Now, India is the “pharmacy of the world”—a title earned partly because drug production is harder under the FDA’s scrutiny.
+- Now, India is the “pharmacy of the world”—a title earned partly because drug production in West is harder under the FDA’s scrutiny.
 - Coal remains king here—not because it’s clean, but because it’s cheap and abundant.

 [When sunshine became cheaper than coal](https://www.sciencedaily.com/releases/2025/10/251007081814.htm)